SalaknibCoder84/SalaknibCoder84/README.md

 - 👋 Hi, I’m @SalaknibCoder84
 - 👀 I’m interested in creating educational apps for my students as I am a teacher.
-- 🌱 I’m currently learning HTML at freecodecamp.
+- 🌱 I’m currently learning HTML and CSS at freecodecamp.
 - 💞️ I’m looking to collaborate on beginner learner activities.
 - 📫 How to reach me
 - 😄 Pronouns: straight male.
 Call me salaknib